Monday AM Forecast: Extreme heat presses on, Tropical Storm Chris becomes third named storm in the tropics

 Tropical Storm Chris, with maximum sustained winds at 40 mph, will make landfall very early Monday morning along the eastern Mexican gulf coast.
 The system will quickly weaken after landfall as it brings heavy, flooding rains to parts of Mexico.
 This storm will not bring any impacts to Louisiana.

-Another tropical wave located several hundred miles southwest of the Cabo Verde Islands has a high chance of development in the next 7 days.
-A tropical depression will likely form by the middle of this week as it moves quickly to the west at 15-20 mph.
+Another tropical wave located several hundred miles southwest of the Cabo Verde Islands has a medium chance of development in the next 7 days.
+A tropical depression could form by the middle of this week as it moves quickly to the west at 15-20 mph.
 It is worth noting that this system is following in the footsteps of Beryl.

 Get the latest 7-day forecast and real time weather updates HERE.